 What is the Current Ratio?

 The current ratio, also known as the working capital ratio, measures the capability of a business to meet its short-term obligations that are due within a year.
-The ratio considers the weight of the total current assets versus the total current liabilities.
+The ratio considers the weight of total current assets versus total current liabilities.
 It indicates the financial health of a company and how it can maximize the liquidity of its current assets to settle debt and payables.
-The Current Ratio formula (below) can be used to easily measure a company’s liquidity.
+The current ratio formula (below) can be used to easily measure a company’s liquidity.